 Next, consider what functionality is most important.
 Sideboards are a great solution if you find yourself constantly needing extra storage space.
 The upper drawers of these tables are often specifically designed for the purpose of storing small, sometimes delicate cutlery and decorations, while the larger cabinets provide a safe, out-of-the-way location to store dishes and more.
-The surface, or top of a sideboard is a great place to display collectible plates, family photos, and prized decorative items.
+The surface or top of a sideboard is a great place to display collectible plates, family photos, and prized decorative items.

 Why do you need this sideboard?

-When you’re looking for dining room storage, allow your storage needs and decorative tastes be the criteria that help you pick the best piece.
+When you’re looking for dining room storage, allow your storage needs and decorative tastes to be the criteria that help you pick the best piece.
 Think about details such as whether you need closed or open storage (i.e.., cabinets or shelves).
 Cabinets can hide clutter while shelves both keep items handy and put decorative pieces on display.
 Open shelving has a lighter, more approachable feel, but enclosed cabinets can be handy if you have an abundance of dining essentials.
 If you just can’t choose, you can always go with glass cabinet doors.
 You can simply use this piece for storing crockery or serving gear when it’s not in use, or just for general storage as well.

-If you’re not that concerned about serving space, you can always use the surface for a gorgeous stylistic display of plants, artwork, photographs and any other decorative pieces you might want to show off.
+If you’re not that concerned about serving space, you can always use the surface for a gorgeous stylistic display of plants, artwork, photographs, and any other decorative pieces you might want to show off.